gbenga007/SP22-Lab3/README.md

 	- In this lab, you will be utilizing the command line to pass in flags (or options) to your program for performing a variety of tasks.
 		1. Implement a `-f` flag to specify a single student file ID to be read into memory.
 			 - For example `./prog -f student_1.txt` this will load data from the file entitled `student_1.txt` into a node and write the list to a 			   file named `composite_student_list.txt`.
-		2. Implement a `-r` flag to specify a range of student file ID's to be read into memory.
+		2. Implement a `-r` flag to specify a range of student file IDs to be read into memory.
 			 - For example `./prog -r 1-5` this will load data from the files entitled `student_1.txt` through `student_5.txt` into independent nodes 			     which will be linked together.
+The resulting linked list should be printed to a file named `composite_student_list.txt` unless otherwise 				 specified.
 		3. Implement a `-o` flag to specify an output file name.
 By default, the output file should be called `composite_student_list.txt`.
 		4. Implement a `-i` flag for Node insertion.
 This flag should support two(2) or one (1) argument(s).
 If only one argument is passed in, it should 		             first, check to see if a file named `composite_student_list.txt` exisits.
 If it does, it appends a node at the end of the list generated 				 from the file and it updates the file.
-Ensure that the student doesn't already exisit in the list before appending.
-If only one argument 			     is passed, it should function in the same manner as the `-f` flag.
+Ensure that the student doesn't already exist in the list before appending.
+If two arguments 			           are passed, it should operate as `-i src_file dest_file`.
+Where the list is generated using `src_file` and the contents of `dest_file` 			     shoulde be appended to the generated list.
 		5. Implement a `-d` flag.
 This command line option should delete a student node by name in the list generated from `composite_student_list.txt`.
+The list is updated following student deletion.
 		6. Implement a `-h` flag which prints the programs usage.
+That is, it prints how the program may be executed.
-		7. In the event of an invalid or insufficient command line, print a meaningful error message such as `-q` flag is not supported **OR** `-f` flag 		   expects an accompanying file name for read.  print the programs usage.
+		7. In the event of an invalid or insufficient command line, print a meaningful error message such as:  `-q` flag is not supported **OR** `-f` flag 		   		expects an accompanying file name for read operation.
+Following this, print the programs usage.

 4. Dynamically allocate students and nodes with C++'s `new` keyword.
 5. Read and internalize the warnings.